alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Destruction<br><br>
- Power: Curses / Annihilation
+ Power: Curses / Annihilation<br>
- Knowledge: Pragmatism - Dissolving the constructs of right and wrong.
+ Knowledge: Pragmatism - Dissolving the constructs of right and wrong.<br>
  Description: The Power of Destruction holds immense power that should be wielded with caution.
 It encompasses the ability to curse, annihilate, and disrupt the natural order.
 However, the utilization of this power draws one away from their true path and blurs the distinction between right and wrong.
 <br><pre>
 •	Sense Black Magic